moodlehq/mdlrelease/README.md

 ### On sync release

 Used to produce an on-sync release for the master branch.
 This type of release skips all stable branches.
 This release type should only be used when the Moodle's master branch must stay "in sync" with the latest stable branch after a major release.
+Note that the last week of the period, when on-sync ends, it's better to perform a normal master release (weekly) in order to guarantee that versions have diverged and avoid potential problems.
 The following steps must be followed to perform an on-sync release.

 **1. Run the pre-release script.**